 Rabbit Breeding and Ornamental Animals

-Rabbits were, by the way, early considered a delicacy.
+Rabbits were as witnessed by their price (double that of a chicken) considered a delicacy.
 In 1355, in France, keeping rabbits in rabbit yards became a noble privilege, which was first abolished during the revolution in 1789.
-Such privileges are also known from England in the high Middle Ages and typically permitted the exclusive right to hunt rabbits, pheasants, partridges, and hares within a given area.
-Also included was the right to snare or hunt the predators that went after the rabbits, namely foxes, wildcats, martens, and lynx.
+Such privileges are also known from England in the high Middle Ages typically sold as grants permitting the exclusive right to hunt rabbits, pheasants, partridges, and hares within a given area.
+Such grants might also include was the right to snare or hunt the predators that went after the rabbits, namely foxes, wildcats, martens, and lynx.

-Later in the Renaissance, people began to keep them in cages and breed them to make them particularly large and tasty.
-The first proper rabbit garden in Denmark was established in 1616 by Christian IV at Charlottenlund Castle Garden.
-Later, Frederick III’s queen Sophie Amalie imported rabbits from Holland, which she placed on an islet in Lake Furesø in a rabbit garden outside the castle Dronninggård, today better known as Næsseslottet.
-She was familiar with the practice from Northern Germany, where rabbit gardens on islets are known, among other places, from Lake Schwerin.
-The islet in Lake Furesø was called “Malta,” probably because the island was already known for its rabbit hunting.
+Later in the Renaissance, people began to keep the animals in cages and breed them to make them particularly large and tasty.
+The first proper rabbit yard in Denmark was established in 1616 by Christian IV at Charlottenlund Castle Garden.
+Later, Frederick III’s queen Sophie Amalie imported Dutch rabbits, which she placed on an islet in Lake Furesø outside the castle Dronninggård (today better known as Næsseslottet).
+She was familiar with the practice from Northern Germany, where rabbit gardens on islets were well-known.
+Rather amusing, the islet in Lake Furesø was called “Malta,” probably because this Mediterranean island was already known for its rabbit hunting.

 Throughout this history, rabbits with a special appearance were bred.
-Such animals were especially in demand in the early 19th century when rabbits became wild animals that could bring life and colour to the new romantic English garden designs.
+Such animals came to be in special demand in the early 19th century when rabbits transmorphed into decorative “wild” animals bringing life and colour to the new romantic English gardens.

 Wild Rabbits

-The rabbit is a small mammal with upright ears, soft fur of greyish-brown guard hair, and a light grey undercoat.
+The rabbit, Oryctolagus cuniculus, is a small mammal with upright ears, soft fur of greyish-brown guard hair, and a light grey undercoat.
+However, colours might cover the spectrum from lucid white to jetblack.
 When the rabbit runs, the tail is grey on top and white underneath.
 The animals live on grasses, herbs, and other coarse plant food such as shoots, bark, and roots.
 Just like the hare, a close relative, the rabbit eats its own faeces to utilize the plant residue optimally.

 It is a social animal that lives in a flock in a warren.
-At the core is a central and privileged rabbit hole where the dominant couple nests.
-But there are many passages into the nest and its outliers, and they are equipped with a multitude of openings.
+At the core is a central and privileged rabbit nest where the dominant mother keeps her litter.
+However, there are many passages into the nest and its outliers, and they are equipped with a multitude of openings and less privileged nests.
 Among the animals, there is a strict hierarchy, where the dominant male gets access to maintain a harem overseen by a dominant female.
-Rabbits are diurnal and nocturnal animals that seek food at dusk in hedges and thickets, where you can see them darting over sticks and stones.
+Rabbits are diurnal and nocturnal animals that seek food at dusk in hedges and thickets, where you can see them darting over sticks and stones or simply playing around.

 On average, rabbits have three to four litters a year.
 Each litter consists of two to ten kittens, which are nursed for a month, after which they must fend for themselves.
-The mother animal only visits the nest once daily to nurse them.
-The rest of the time, they are left to seek each other’s warmth in the litter.
+The mother visits the nest once daily to nurse her litter.
+The rest of the time, the kittens are left to seek each other’s warmth in the litter.
 Large litters, however, are no advantage unless they are born early in the year.
 Here, the need for warmth is balanced by the fact that the mother’s milk has to stretch to the many young.
-Birds of prey gladly take the large individuals, while foxes and martens are fond of the young.
+Birds of prey gladly take the larger individuals, while foxes and martens are fond of the young.

 Rabbits live in groups of 1-5 males and 1-8 females.
-The groups are hierarchically organized, which, however, primarily comes to expression within their gender groupings.
-Although they live in mixed-gender groups, the social dynamics thus do not unfold between the sexes.
-Male rabbits dominate the competitors by patrolling and displaying aggressive behaviour or – more rarely – instigating direct combat.
+The groups are hierarchically organized, although primarily expressed within their respective gender groupings.
+Despite living in mixed-gender groups, the social dynamics do not unfold between the sexes.
+Male rabbits called bucks dominate their competitors by patrolling their warren and displaying aggressive behaviour or – more rarely – instigating direct combat.
 Female rabbits dominate through often despotic behaviour, which, among other things, is expressed by the dominant in a mother group mating with the dominant male rabbit and, therefore, having access to the innermost and warmest burrow.

 In Denmark, there are large populations of wild rabbits in Southern Jutland as well as in the islands of Fanø, Lolland, Bornholm, Funen, Fænø, and Endelave.
 The wild rabbit is not red-listed.
-On Endelave, you can visit “The Rabbit Island”and experience the animals jumping around your feet.
+On Endelave, you can walk “The Rabbit IslandTour”and experience the animals jumping around your feet.
 The rabbit population of perhaps 50.000 individuals derive from six animals imported in 1924.
 Occasionally – every 8 to 10th year – they are in danger of dying out as they get hit by myxomatosis, a virulent virus, which in its European strain may kill 60 – 95% of a rabbit colony.
-Observations have shown that the rabbits there provide a widespread ecosystem service on Endelave where they roam the earth, creating fine possibilities for Andrenas or ground-nesting bees.
-Also, butterflies and birds nesting on the ground gain better conditions.
+Observations on Endelave have shown that the rabbits there provide widespread ecosystem services when they roam the earth, creating fine possibilities for Andrenas or ground-nesting bees.
+Also, butterflies and birds nesting on the ground profit from the messy landscape with its many warrens.
 Finally, the wild rabbits feed numerous predators like foxes and birds of prey.
-Biologists consider them an important element for the wildlife on the island.
+Biologists consider them an important part of the island’s ecosystem.

-In 2010, a Finnish environmental expert wrote in an official report that “Conflicts still arise when it comes to eradicating attractive invasive species such as the lupine (Lupinus polyphyllus) and the rabbit (Oryctolagus cuniculus), which are not native to Nordic nature”.
+Are they an invasive species?
+In 2010, a Finnish environmental expert wrote in an official report that “Conflicts will arise when it comes to eradicating attractive invasive species such as the lupine (Lupinus polyphyllus) and the rabbit (Oryctolagus cuniculus), neither of which are native to Nordic nature”.

-However, the story of the European rabbits tells us how truly nonsensical it is to regard them as an invasive species.
+However, the story of the European rabbits tells us how truly nonsensical it is to regard these small, yet enigmatic animals as an invasive species.
 Yes, they have been farmed, kept, bred and petted.
 But they also live wildly, as they have done since their early introduction to the Iberian Peninsula before the latest Ice Age.
 From here, they spread slowly across the continent to furrow their way into the barrows and hills of yesteryear.

 The Easter Bunny

 During the Middle Ages, the rabbit or hare gained a symbolic value as a sign of renewal and goodness.
 Often, a white rabbit was posited at the feet of the Virgin, symbolizing her victory over lust while at the same time fulfilling her role as the Mother of God.
-While a newborn lamb was considered the proper centre of the Easter dinner on Sunday, the rabbit was often substituted for this in Germany (and probably elsewhere among less wealthy commoners in wider Europe.)
-For many people, the rabbit must have played a definite role as a lifesaving protein source at the end of the harsh winter and the even more relentless Lenten with its strict dietary restrictions.
-To be precise, rabbits were there for the taking from March onwards, pace the lord and his prerogatives.
+While a newborn lamb was considered the proper centrepiece of a traditional Easter dinner, the rabbit was often substituted for this in Germany (and probably elsewhere among less wealthy commoners in wider Europe).
+For many people, the rabbit must have played a decisive role as a lifesaving protein source at the end of a harsh winter followed by the relentless Lenten with its strict dietary restrictions.
+To be precise, rabbits were there for the taking from March onwards, pace the lord and his privileges; and pending on the local priest not discovering the poaching .

-Likely, these symbolic interchanges forged the mythological and artistic motif of the rabbits or hares catching the hunter or his dog to restrain and condemn them.
-We find this topic in medieval sculptural decorations and manuscripts such as prayer books.
+Likely, these symbolic interchanges forged the mythological and artistic motif of the rabbits or hares catching the hunter or his dog to restrain and bring them to justice.
+We find this topic in medieval sculptural decorations on churches and in manuscripts such as prayer books.

 Rabbit Pâté